 Except in cases of emergency, all employees shall be provided with a fifteen (15) minute rest period during every four (4) hours worked.
-Rest periods normally shall be taken near the middle of each one-half (1/2) shift whenever feasible.
+Rest periods normally shall be taken near the middle of each one-half (1⁄2) shift whenever feasible.

-When employees voluntarily request a change in their work schedule and the Employer agrees, employees waive all premium pay and overtime that exceed eight (8) hours in a day, but does not waive forty (40) hours in a workweek.
+When employees voluntarily request a change in their work schedule and the Employer agrees, employees waive all premium pay and overtime that exceed eight (8) hours in a day, but do not waive overtime pay after forty (40) hours in a workweek.